RenderKit/openvkl/doc/api.md

 use, or shared (`dataCreationFlags = VKL_DATA_SHARED_BUFFER`), which will try to use the passed pointer for usage.
 The library is allowed to copy data when a volume is committed.

+The distance between consecutive elements in `source` is given in bytes with `byteStride`.
+If the provided `byteStride` is zero, then it will be determined automatically as `sizeof(type)`.

 As with other object types, when data objects are no longer needed they should be released via `vklRelease`.